Aimee Kim, M.Ed.

-I bring over 15 years of experience teaching and advising students—from middle school through college and graduate students.
-Before founding Kai Prep, I taught math in Baltimore City Public Schools.
-I also have extensive experience teaching English, including SAT and TOEFL, academic reading and writing for high school and college students, and business English for adult learners.
+Aimee brings over 15 years of experience in teaching and advising students, from middle school through post-college.
+Before founding Kai Prep, she taught mathematics in Baltimore City Public Schools and has extensive experience teaching English—covering SAT and TOEFL preparation, as well as academic and business reading and writing.

-I’m currently pursuing a Ph.D. in Higher Education Policy at the University of Michigan.
-My research focuses on college success and how academic support services can help close achievement gaps and improve student outcomes.
+Currently, Aimee serves as the Assistant Director of Academic Advising at Johns Hopkins University, where she primarily advises pre-med students while also supporting students across a wide range of majors.
+She is pursuing her Ph.D. in Higher Education Policy at the University of Michigan, focusing her research on how academic support services can close achievement gaps and improve student outcomes.

 EDUCATION